-Investment Markets volatility is often referred to in discussion as though the markets were actually living beings: it is said of them that they ‘behave badly’; ‘are rising’; ‘are flying’ and so on.
-Whilst we may recognise these as being metaphors for the activity that is taking place in the market places, they are not actions of the markets per se.
+Investment Markets volatility is often referred to in discussion as though the markets were actually living beings.
+It is said of them that they ‘behave badly’; ‘are rising’; ‘are flying’ and so on.
+We recognise these as being metaphors for the activities within in market places, they are not actions of the markets.
+They are actually a reflection of the actions of those operating in the markets.

 The Markets are Manic!